 Master Scuba Diver

-If you want to take recreational diving to the ultimate level then ask your instructor about what it takes to achieve a PADI Master Scuba Diver rating– As a PADI Rescue Diver, you will need to complete 5 different specialties and have 50 logged dives.
+If you want to take recreational diving to the ultimate level then ask your instructor about what it takes to achieve a PADI Master Scuba Diver rating– As a PADI Rescue Diver, you will need to complete 5 different specialities and have 50 logged dives.

 Dive Otago is also one of New Zealand’s leading providers of tertiary diving career programmes.